bishoybasily/media-grabber/README.md

 mediaGrabber
     .with(context)
     // image will start the camera and will read the images form local storage in a whatsapp-like view
-    // you can also call file instead of images if you want to select from the local storage only .image()
+    // you can also call file instead of images if you want to select from the local storage only without starting the camera .image()
     .subscribe(
             {